pkgeo-org/hydeout/_posts/2018-05-01-VectorTileWorkshop-Windows10Home.md

 ## 2. Run the Quick Start Terminal ##
 + Double-click the  Quick Start Terminal installed by Docker Toolbox
-    + You will execute all the docker commands in the steps below at the *Quick Start Terminal* prompt
+    + You will execute all the docker commands in the steps below at the *Docker Quickstart Terminal* prompt
     + For help getting started, check out the docs at https://docs.docker.com

         ```